mariusbock/mariusbock.github.io/_teaching/2023-summer-recent-advances.md

 location: "Siegen, Germany"
 ---

 Supervision of a team of students applying Deep Learning on Human Activity Recognition.
-The students were given a dataset of raw sensor data and were tasked to properly preprocess and apply state-of-the-art Deep Learning (as well as for comparison classical Machine Learning approaches) on top of the processed dataset.
+The students were given the newly released WEAR dataset and tasked to adavance the current benchmark using either inertial, vision or a combination of both as input data.